jasylwong/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Links](#links)

-I am a proactive and dynamic **Full Stack Junior Developer** (in training).
-I am currently enrolled in [Makers]
+I am a proactive and dynamic **Full Stack Junior Developer** (in training), looking for my first role in the tech industry.
+I am currently enrolled in the software development programme at [Makers Academy](https://makers.tech/), one of the most discerning dev bootcamps in the world.

-A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what exictes you about tech.

 **Tech skills:** Ruby, HTML, CSS, JavaScript, Python